CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Migrate MongoDB to Cosmos DB using Azure Database Migration.md

 ## Hands-On-Lab: Migrate MongoDB to Cosmos DB using Azure Database Migration

-### Estimated Duration: 75 minutes
+### Estimated Duration: 75 Minutes

 ## Overview

-In this exercise, you will be migrating your on-premises MongoDB database hosted over Azure Linux VM to Azure Cosmos DB using Azure Database Migration.
+In this exercise, you will be migrating your on-premises MongoDB database hosted on an Azure Linux VM to Azure Cosmos DB using Azure Database Migration.
 Azure Database Migration Service is a tool that helps you simplify, guide, and automate your database migration to Azure.

 ## Objectives